 FAQs / Policies

 We’ve put together some commonly asked questions to give you more information about Office of Innovation for easy answers to your questions.
+We have also generated the Inventor's Guide to Technology Transfer at the University of Cincinnati to facilitate commercialization at UC.

 NOTE: Clicking on the question will reveal the answer.